fabianmendozaospina/shopping-cart/README.md

 - CSS3: To style the page, including the product grid, buttons, and modal popup.

-- JavaScript (ES6+): To handle functionality, including adding/removing products from the cart and interacting with LocalStorage.
+- JavaScript (ES6+): To handle functionality, including adding/removing products from the cart and interacting with `LocalStorage`.

-- LocalStorage: For persisting the shopping cart data between page reloads and across browser sessions.
+- `LocalStorage`: For persisting the shopping cart data between page reloads and across browser sessions.

 ## Setup Instructions